 Market capitalization, also commonly referred to as market cap, is the total value of a publicly traded company.
 To find the market capitalization of a publicly traded company, simply multiply the total number of shares outstanding for that company by the price of shares.

 Market cap is an effective way to gauge risk when making an investment.
-Companies with market capitalizations under $5 million are considered penny stocks.
-Those with market caps between $5 million and $300 million are considered to be micro-cap stocks.
+Companies with values under $50 million are considered penny stocks.
+Those with values between $50 million and $300 million are considered to be micro-cap stocks.

 Penny stocks and micro-cap stocks tend to be high-risk stocks that should only be traded or invested in by seasoned market participants.
 If you’re new to investing, look for market caps in the billions to keep risk at a minimum.

 41. Market Index

 An index is a tool that allows investors to compare current price levels with past prices in an effort to gauge performance.
 Indexes are based on the entire market or subsectors within the market.

 For example, the Nasdaq Composite is a tech-heavy index that tracks the common stocks of mostly U.S. technology companies.
 Therefore, investors use the Nasdaq as a way to gauge the technology market’s performance.

 A maturity date is the equivalent of an expiration date.
 These dates are applied to a wide array of financial instruments.
 However, they are most commonly associated with:

 - Bonds.
 Bonds are purchased at par value (usually $1,000) and pay a coupon rate, or interest rate to the investor.
 Upon the maturity date, the issuer of the bond repays the principal amount of the loan.